lghackett/ARE-comp-resources/README.md

 2. **Installation guide** is a getting up and running in python guide, that works through installing python, writing a first python script in the console and in a text editor, and IDE's.

 3. The **topics** folder is a catch-all for topical tutorials focused on students in ARE 212.
-For now, it includes only a short introduction to list comprehensions.
+For now, it includes only:
+* A short introduction to list comprehensions in python
+* A guide to branching, pull requests, and code review in github.